pmukunda3/front-end-v2/README.md

 Development priorities for sprint-5 are:

 1. Complete end-to-end user flow
-  * user can make post, user can like post, posts are ordered by trust
+  * User can make post, user can like post, posts are ordered by trust
-  * enable follow and mark-trusted
+  * Enable follow and mark-trusted
-  * enable chat or tinder function
+  * Enable chat or tinder function
   * Replace all front-end dummy data with live back-end data

 2. Integrate with [Spotify-API](https://developer.spotify.com/)